hashicorp/design-system/website/docs/components/app-header/partials/code/how-to-use.md

 ## How to use this component

-The `AppHeader` provides persistent global navigation controls and utility links such as to help and user menus.
+The `AppHeader` provides persistent global navigation controls and utility links such as help and user menus.
 It is meant to be paired with the `SideNav` which provides local or page-level navigation.

 !!!
 Insight